 Got a beard?
 Love someone who’s got a beard?
-You need some DIY beard oil is cost effective, all natural, and easy to make!
+This DIY beard oil is cost effective, all natural, and easy to make!

 Okay, honestly.
 Have you seen how much beard oil costs?
 And I love that people make it and sell it for a living.
 And they have some amazing stuff out there!
 But if you want to try to make your own, and save a little moola, I am here to help.

-So, let’s talk beard oils now.
-Beard oil is essentially just a mixture of several carrier oils (jojoba, argan, avocado, etc. etc.) mixed with essential oils for scent and benefit.
+Beard oil is essentially just a mixture of several helpful carrier oils (more on that below) mixed with essential oils for scent and benefit.
 That’s it.
 The combination of these things is what makes each beard oil unique.
 Below, I have a very basic DIY beard oil that’s perfect for any skin type that has a nice, but not overwhelming scent.

 Really, you’re not going to go wrong with a combination of the powerhouses listed above.
-While, of course, there’s a ton of others to consider besides these, these are the main players and the ones you’re likely to find in 99% of all beard oils.
+While there’s a ton of others to consider besides these, these are the main players and the ones you’re likely to find in 99% of all beard oils.
 My husband used just pure jojoba on his beard for years with great results.

 You wouldn’t want to use most of these alone, though.
 All olive oil in your beard?
 Probably not the best idea.

 The combination that I’ve been making my husband consists of 50% jojoba, 25% avocado, 12.5% almond, and 12.5% apricot.
-He loves this combo so far, but I also want to experiment with different kinds.
-He’s been using this recipe on his beard for 3 months and it’s done wonders for him.
+He’s been using this recipe on his beard for years and it’s done wonders for him.

 Jojoba is just a miracle worker when it comes to beards.
 It softens and hydrates simultaneously, and since it’s non-comedogenic and non-allergenic it does not clog pores or cause irritation.
 It’s very similar to our own natural skin oils and is easily absorbed.
 It strengthens hair, resulting in less breakage, and does not leave behind a greasy feel.
 (FYI: Although we call it one, it’s actually not an oil, but a liquid wax.)

-Use jojoba here or argan, or a mixture of both.
+For beard oils, use jojoba or argan — or a mixture of both.
 I feel like all beard oils should have one of these two as the majority of its base.

 If you suffer from acne, natural astringents such as hazelnut oil and grapeseed oil work very well.